-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools 5.6(a) Roles and responsibilities of an IMC in dealing with complaints from staff and the public Section 4.4 on "Strategies for handling complaints" and section 7.9 on "Handling staff complaints" All relevant sections and provisions in the SAG still stand.
-10.1(b) ^ Section 7.8.3 on "General principles in All relevant sections and provisions in the SAG are applicable with the following revisions: Paragraph 3 of section 7.8.3 is revised to read as follows: 3.
-Subject to the provisions of the Employment Ordinance (EmO) and the Code of Aid, the IMC may decide on the appropriate disciplinary action to be taken in managing staff performance including: a. withholding an annual increment (IMC should refer to the principles and procedures set out in Appendix A in handling cases of withholding salary increment of staff); b. suspending a teacher from normal duties; c. dismissal; and d. summary dismissal.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools 5.6(a) Roles and responsibilities of an IMC in dealing with complaints from staff and the Section 4.4 on "Strategies for handling complaints" and section 7.9 on "Handling staff All relevant sections and provisions in the SAG still stand.
+10.1(b) public Award/withhold of incremental credit complaints" Section 7.8.3 on "General principles in taking disciplinary actions" All relevant sections and provisions in the SAG are applicable with the following revisions: Paragraph 3 of section 7.8.3 is revised to read as follows: 3.
+Subject to the provisions of the Employment Ordinance (EmO) and the Code of Aid, the IMC may decide on the appropriate disciplinary action to be taken in managing staff performance including: a. withholding an annual increment (IMC should refer to the principles and procedures set out in Appendix A (of the Supplement to the SAG) in handling cases of withholding salary increment of staff); b. suspending a teacher from normal duties; c. dismissal; and d. summary dismissal.